You can’t decide whether your family should get a dog or a cat? Hamster or bird? Use our cheat sheet to help pick the perfect pet for your family.

 But remember: In general, dogs require the most care of any domestic animal.
 Promises like “I’ll walk him and feed him every day” are usually broken quickly, even by the best-intentioned kid.
 Also, beware of bites.
 Never leave a pet and baby or young child together unattended.

 Nothing’s more comforting than a warm, fluffy body and a soft, calming purr.
-Meow.

 Ideal for: Kids who are nurturing but who won’t mind being ignored by a pet that’s often aloof.
 Though cats are beloved by both genders, they tend to be especially popular with girls.

 But remember: If you have cats in your house when you bring your baby home, your child may have a reduced risk of allergies.
-But if you get a cat when your child is older, he may be allergic; as many as 30 percent of people who have allergies are.
+But if you get a cat when your child is older, he may be allergic; as many as 30 percents of people who have allergies are.
 Cats can also scratch during play.

 They trash cages like a rock star in a hotel room, but music-minded kids love their tunes.